-The hike begins at Blue Point Trailhead (N33 33 04 W111 34 54) which has small parking area on the south side of Bush highway.
+The hike begins at Blue Point Trailhead (N33 33 04 W111 34 54) which has a small parking area on the south side of Bush highway.
 The trailhead is just west of the Blue Point Bridge.
 After crossing the fence into the NF, there is a Forest service map and a jeep trail that leads south to Bull Dog Canyon.
-However, we take an immediate turn to the left (east) onto a trail that heads towards the mountains we will climb.
-This trail shortly turns onto a jeep road that goes south east for about 0.6 miles until you reach a drop off to the south flood plain of the Salt River(N33 32 46 W111 34 32).
-The view towards Saguaro Lake/Stewart Mountain Dam from the top of this drop off is quite colorful in the winter when the trees are turning colors.
+However, we take an immediate turn to the left (east) onto a trail that heads toward the mountains we will climb.
+This trail shortly turns onto a jeep road that goes southeast for about 0.6 miles until you reach a drop-off to the south flood plain of the Salt River(N33 32 46 W111 34 32).
+The view towards Saguaro Lake/Stewart Mountain Dam from the top of this drop-off is quite colorful in the winter when the trees are turning colors.

-After about 0.5 mile of steep climbing you reach the destination of the high country plateau (N33 32 19 W111 32 11) where you can picnic, turn around or head off to the many destinations that the high country offers.
-You don't want to miss the Delicate Arch which looks like 2 elephant trunks touching; this arch is on the overlook just to the north east. - Mar 10 2010 johnr1 & tibber
+After about 0.5 miles of steep climbing, you reach the destination of the high country plateau (N33 32 19 W111 32 11) where you can picnic, turn around, or head off to the many destinations that the high country offers.
+You don't want to miss the Delicate Arch which looks like 2 elephant trunks touching; this arch is on the overlook just to the northeast.